What to do in Paris off the beaten track?

 Paris demands a clear silhouette.

-Discreet, but assertive.
+Discreet, but asserted.

 That's why the boxy cut works here: